 Since its arrival in 2012, Chalara ash dieback has been spreading across Britain and is a serious threat to our native ash trees and the nature of our woodlands.
-With over 120 million ash trees in Britain, it will also dramatically alter the appearance of our landscape.
-Many wildlife species only live on ash trees, so if we lose the ash, these species too may also vanish.
+With over 120 million ash trees in Britain, the appearance of our landscape will be dramatically altered, and the many wildlife species that depend on ash trees, may also vanish.

 Led by the Earth Trust, in partnership with Forest Research, Future Trees Trust and Sylva Foundation, the project aimed to find trees with tolerance to Chalara ash dieback.
 Earth Trust was well placed with its diverse collection of ash to help respond to this new threat.

 Paradise Wood was established at Earth Trust in 1993 with the original aim of improving hardwood timber species for increased productivity.
 It contains over 60,000 trees of commercially important and versatile species for hardwood timber production in the UK: ash, cherry, walnut, beech and oak.
 It is a unique woodland and is the largest living genetic collection of hardwood trees managed as a research woodland.

 The key to the success of the Living Ash project lay in identifying those trees which are most resilient to disease.
 Trees which are more tolerant to the disease will provide a genetically diverse and resilient population for future productive woodland planting.